Europes Ariane 6 Rocket Launch Postponed Due To anomaly - UrduPoint

 Europe's Ariane 6 Rocket Launch Postponed Due To 'anomaly'

-Minutes before it was scheduled to launch, the first commercial mission of Europe's new heavy-lift rocket Ariane 6 was called off on Monday due to an "anomaly" on the ground

-Kourou, (APP - UrduPoint / Pakistan Point News - 3rd Mar, 2025) Minutes before it was scheduled to launch, the first commercial mission of Europe's new heavy-lift rocket Ariane 6 was called off on Monday due to an "anomaly" on the ground.
+Kourou, (APP - UrduPoint / Pakistan Point News - 4th Mar, 2025) Minutes before it was scheduled to launch Monday, the first commercial mission of Europe's new heavy-lift rocket Ariane 6 was called off due to an "anomaly" on the ground.

 It was the latest of several postponements for the rocket as Europe seeks to secure independent access to space amid a shock rapprochement between Moscow and Washington.